Managing Infection Risk for Kids with Arthritis

 Talking to Your Child

 While it’s important to stay aware, kids with arthritis can’t live in a bubble.
-“But fortunately, most children with arthritis do very well as long as parents and doctors are surveillant, protective and keep everyone in good shape around them,” says Dr. Onel.
+“Fortunately, most children with arthritis do very well as long as parents and doctors are surveillant, protective and keep everyone in good shape around them,” says Dr. Onel.